tomheon/diffscuss/README.md

 * users - which has one subdir per user in your system

-When you post a diffscuss file for review, it's move into the "reviews" directory, and for each user you request review from, a symlink is created in their user directory.
+When you post a diffscuss file for review, it's moved into the "reviews" directory, and for each user you request review from, a symlink is created in their user directory.